 As shown, the current office vacancy is up from early 2015, as noted by the cited Swisher year-end report.
 The current market vacancy rate for retail has generally held steady since 2015 at 1.30 percent.
 Apartment vacancies within the area are at 3.80 percent, down slightly from early 2015.
 The average asking market rent for office is \$28.00 per square foot on a full service gross rent basis, which is up from \$26.16 per square foot in early 2015.
-The average asking market rent for on a triple net rent basis, which is up from \$31.49 per square foot in early 2015.
+The average asking market rent for retail is \$38.58 per square foot on a triple net rent basis, which is up from \$31.49 per square foot in early 2015.
 Apartment rents for one-, two-bedroom and efficiencies average \$1,441 per unit, down slightly from early 2015.

-The appraisal property is centrally located in Ann Arbor's Downtown Central Business District, a few blocks west of the University of Michigan Campus.
-This is an area that is dominated by retail/office and University-related uses, interspersed with residential uses.
+The appraisal property is located in the Kerrytown area northwest of Ann Arbor's Downtown Central Business District, and southwest of the University of Michigan Campus.
+This is an area that is dominated by retail and office uses, interspersed with residential uses.
+There have been numerous recent residential developments in the immediate area of the subject on North Ashley, Kingsley and Felch Streets.
 The subject neighborhood is fully developed, with increasing instances of redevelopment that yields greater density to the district.
 The City remains one of the most stable communities in the area owing to the presence of the University of Michigan and the University of Michigan Medical Center.
-The appraisal property's central location-proximate to both the University of Michigan and Ann Arbor's Downtown Central Business District-is considered ideal for a wide variety of users.
-The past few years have brought significant demand for redevelopment.
-However, the subject property, as a municipal-owned property, serves the public good by providing public parking in the form of hourly and monthly permits to users in the CBD.
+The appraisal property's location-proximate to both the University of Michigan and Ann Arbor's Downtown Central Business District-is considered ideal for a wide variety of users.
+The past few years evidence significant demand for redevelopment.